Comparison Guide · RPDATE Blog

 Tested, Ranked, No Hype

 Character.AI free usage changed: ads, slower non-subscriber response windows, and tighter moderation behavior in many roleplay contexts.
-This guide compares nine alternatives with the same scenarios and practical criteria: free-tier quality, filter behavior, no-login access, and region reliability.
+This guide compares ten alternatives with the same scenarios and practical criteria: free-tier quality, filter behavior, no-login access, and region reliability.

 What changed on Character.AI: quick recap